 This post may contain affiliate links.
 Please read our disclosure policy.

-• Quick and Easy: Cooks in 30 minutes, perfect for a fast, filling meal.
+• Quick & Easy: Ready in 30 minutes for a satisfying dinner.

 RELATED: Comfort Food Recipes For One